MetacatLedger/tstorage/effects_on_evm.md

 ### Using tStore in code

 The `static` flag, or `transient`, or some other keyword, could be used to declare fields that are bound to the contract (account) over the span of an entire transaction rather then the instance of the currently running VM. `transient` may be preferable as `static` could have implications.

-Usage is complicated.
-Declaring these variables as fields would be ideal so they can be used to lock down storage fields.
-The question is how to initialize them and give them a unique location.
-This is somewhere between how storage and memory works.

 A type of "static initialization" could be done using a reserved field.